Heartburn treatments

-Heartburn — a short-lived burning pain that rises up from your stomach, often after a large meal — is a symptom of gastro-oesophageal reflux disease (GORD).
-Heartburn occurs when acid from your stomach enters the lower part of your oesophagus.
-It can be occasional and of little concern to you, or it may be troublesome every day.
+Heartburn — a short-lived burning pain that rises up from your stomach, often after a large meal — is a symptom of gastro-oesophageal reflux (GOR).
+Heartburn occurs when acid from your stomach enters the lower part of your oesophagus (the food pipe that connects your mouth with your stomach).
+Heartburn can be occasional and of little concern to you, or it may be troublesome every day.

 How often heartburn occurs and how much it impacts on your life help determine the type of treatment that is appropriate for you.